 The entrance is in a lane parallel to Main Street, Swords and it's on the first floor.
-As we got to the top of the stairs we found a well-appointed room, bright and airy with comfortable chairs and smart cutlery and crockery.
+It doesn’t feel like a first floor restaurant though, it’s bright and airy with comfortable chairs and smart cutlery and crockery.

 The menus aren’t like that traditional Indian either.
 There are no long listings of the same dishes with different sauces or ingredients, this is a curated list of the best dishes of their choice, but you will still find plenty of classics and some new surprises.